microsoft/Reducio-VAE/README.md

 Currently, Reducio-VAE can only encode 16-frame video clips.
 Longer length is not supported.

+## Ethics Statement
+This work is purely a research project.
+Currently, we have no plans to incorporate it into a product or expand access to the public.
+We will also put Microsoft AI principles into practice when further developing the models.
+In our research paper, we account for the ethical concerns associated with text-image-to-video research.
+To mitigate issues associated with training data, we have implemented a rigorous filtering process to purge our training data of inappropriate content, such as explicit imagery and offensive language, to minimize the likelihood of generating inappropriate content.

 ## License
 The code and model are licensed under the MIT license.